Agungvpzz/Survival-Analysis/README.md

 - Sorted by chi-square (χ²) values, the bar chart highlights how churn composition varies across each categorical feature.
 - Based on the graph above, we spotlight several insights by feature grouping below.
 - **Socio-Demographic Features**:
-   - `Senior Citizen`: Senior customers (age ≥ 65) have a 41.68% churn rate, almost twice as high as non-seniors (23.61%).
+   - `Senior Citizen`: `Senior` customers (age ≥ 65) have a 41.68% churn rate, almost twice as high as `non-seniors` (23.61%).
-   - `Dependents`: Customers without dependents have a 31.28% churn rate, nearly twice as high as those with dependents (15.45%).
+   - `Dependents`: Customers `without dependents` have a 31.28% churn rate, nearly twice as high as those `with dependents` (15.45%).
-   - `Partner`: Customers with partners have a 32.96% churn rate, notably higher than those who are single (19.66%).
+   - `Partner`: Customers `with partners` have a 32.96% churn rate, notably higher than those who are `single` (19.66%).
 - **Payment Features**:
-   - `Contract`: Customers on monthly contracts have a 42.7% churn rate, significantly higher than other types, and represent the largest customer group (55%).
+   - `Contract`: Customers on `monthly contracts` have a 42.7% churn rate, significantly higher than other types, and represent the largest customer group (55%).
-   - `Payment Method`: Those using electronic check as a payment method show a 45.29% churn rate, nearly three times higher than other methods.
+   - `Payment Method`: Those using `electronic check` as a payment method show a 45.29% churn rate, nearly three times higher than other methods.
-   - `PaperlessBilling`: Customers enrolled in paperless billing have a 33.57% churn rate, more than double that of those who are not (16.33%).
+   - `PaperlessBilling`: Customers enrolled in `paperless billing` have a 33.57% churn rate, more than double that of those who are not (16.33%).
 - **Service Features**:
-   - `InternetService`: Customers with internet service (either fiber optic or DSL) show significantly higher churn compared to those without.
-Specifically, fiber optic users have a 41.89% churn rate, more than twice that of DSL users (18.96%), and nearly six times that of customers without internet service.
+   - `InternetService`: Customers with internet service (either `fiber optic` or `DSL`) show significantly higher churn compared to those without.
+Specifically, `fiber optic` users have a 41.89% churn rate, more than twice that of `DSL` users (18.96%), and nearly six times that of customers `without internet service`.
       - This distinction between internet users and non-users also impacts related features: `OnlineSecurity`, `OnlineBackup`, `DeviceProtection`, `TechSupport`, `StreamingTV`, and `StreamingMovies`.
    - `OnlineSecurity`: Customers without this service experience a 41.77% churn rate, nearly three times higher than subscribers.
    - `TechSupport`: Those lacking tech support show a 41.64% churn rate, almost triple that of users with support.